St. Petersburg Motorcycle Accident Attorney

 Why Are Motorcycles Dangerous?

-Many motorcycle accidents happen for the same reasons other vehicle accidents occur.
-Dangerous driving, reckless maneuvers, speeding, low visibility, inclement weather, vehicle defects, and many other possible issues can cause motorcycle accidents.
-The likelihood of a road hazard causing a serious accident is much higher for motorcycles than other vehicles because of how small and light they are.
-A bump or piece of debris on a poorly maintained road may be of little concern to a typical car driver, but it can spell doom for a motorcyclist.
+Many motorcycle accidents occur for the same reasons car accidents happen.
+Reckless driving, bad weather, low visibility, car defects, and other factors could cause motorcycle wrecks.
+The probability of a street hazard causing a serious accident is much higher for motorcycles than cars due to weight and size.
+A bump in the road or debris on a street may not bother a driver, but it could be dangerous for a motorcycle rider.

 Florida Helmet Laws

-According to the Insurance Institute for Highway Safety, DoT-approved helmets are about 37% effective at preventing fatalities and about 67% effective at preventing traumatic brain injuries in motorcycle accidents.
-While most of the United States requires motorcyclists to wear helmets while riding, Florida does not.
-Any rider over the age of 21 who carries the minimum insurance coverage of $10,000 for injuries may ride without a helmet.
+Based on the Insurance Institute for Highway Safety, helmets approved by the DOT are around 37% effective at preventing fatalities and approximately 67% effective at preventing traumatic brain injuries.
+Many states require motorcycle riders to wear helmets, but Florida does not.
+A rider who is 21 and older and carries a minimum of $10,000 in insurance coverage for accidents can ride without a helmet.

-The right lawyer can be a great asset for an injured motorcyclist.
+If you are a motorcycle rider who’s been hurt in an accident, you need a lawyer.
 At Bulluck Law Group, we know how to deal with difficult insurance claims adjusters to help clients maximize their insurance recoveries, but we also know how to handle intense litigation and complex civil actions.
 Contact the Bulluck Law Group office in St. Petersburg, Florida today to schedule a consultation with one of our St. Petersburg motorcycle accident Attorneys.
 After we review the details of your situation we can provide you with an idea of your options for legal recourse and additional compensation.

 Were you injured on a motorcycle in St. Petersburg?
 Call to speak with one of our motorcycle accident lawyers at Bulluck Law Group at (813) 988-7800 and schedule your FREE consultation.